 On returning to Sydney in 2003 (with her Dutch husband and child) Emma joined Turner - at a time when the multi-residential housing market was in its initial boom.
 Before things became manic and unrestrained.
 A move from here to Crone in 2005 to work on projects in Dubai and Taiwan, as well as residential, retail & commercial projects closer to home - further cemented a concern about the future of our cities.
 Growth is inevitable.
 But how can we be doing a better job of it?

 In 2012, having just started her own practice Arque, Emma founded Archikidz - with a desire to inspire & empower tomorrow’s thinkers and city-makers.
 Starting with workshops for up to 300 kids at Carriageworks in 2012, Archikidz has since continued to deliver numerous initiatives - inspiring and opening the eyes of thousands of kids across Sydney and regional NSW.

 Which brings us to 2019, pretty much.
-And a transition from Arque to Emma’s new venture Atelier for Design, Architecture & Urbanism - or - Atelier DAU.
+And a transition from Arque to Emma’s new venture Atelier for Design And Urbanism - or - Atelier DAU.
 The culmination of more than 25 years of learning, reflection, practice, travel, different cities, children (now 3) and a determination to make this next chapter count more than ever.